Control Fire Ants in Commercial Fruits, Nuts, and Vegetables

 - Don’t worry if you have a few narrow gaps between your bait swaths.
 Remember, the fire ant workers are out there looking for the bait.
 That’s one reason baits work so well.

 - Know what results to expect.
-Baits don’t work fast, and they won’t eliminate every mound in the area, but by two to three months after the treatment, you should get around 80 percent control.
+Baits don’t work fast, and they won’t eliminate every mound in the area, but by 2–3 months after the treatment, you should get around 80 percent control.

 - If your goal is to maintain a very high level of control in a “pick-your-own” crop or other sensitive area, don’t wait until you start seeing new mounds before treating again.
 Apply baits preventively in spring, midsummer, and fall.